harvard-lil/website-static/app/_posts/2023-11-28-disruptive-innovation-in-libraries.md

 Your answer will be better than mine, but my pitch today is that our essential mission is to be the home for cultural memory.

-We’ve connected five billion people to the internet in the last 30 years, and we’re capturing millions of petabytes of data per year.
+Five billion people have connected to the internet in the last 30 years, generating millions of petabytes of data per year.

 <figure>
   <img src="https://lil-blog-media.s3.amazonaws.com/internet-users.png" alt="Timeline of internet users"/>